Types Of Assets To Include On Your Mortgage Application

 Your net worth allows a lender to get a better picture of how you will make your mortgage payments, down payment and closing costs.

 They’ll also take your assets into consideration to determine how you’d make your payments if you lost your job – could you stay afloat for a few months?
-Your lender can decide how risky of a buyer you are by taking a look at not only checking and savings accounts, but also the amount of equity you have tied up in assets.
+Your lender can decide how risky of a borrower you are by taking a look at not only checking and savings accounts, but also the amount of equity you have tied up in assets.

-Assets To Include
+Assets To Include On Your Mortgage Application

 What are assets, anyway?
 Assets are items you own that have a monetary value.
 They are usually grouped into three categories: cash, cash equivalents and property.
 The value of your total assets usually increases throughout your life.